Alexandria, VA Solar Panels

 Virginia Solar Incentives

-Net metering in Virginia allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses, the extra power flows to the grid and you receive credits on your electric bill at a 1:1 rate – meaning you get full retail value for every kilowatt-hour (kWh) you contribute.
+Net metering in Virginia allows you to receive credit for the excess solar energy your system sends back to the electric grid.
+When your solar panels produce more electricity than your home uses, that surplus energy flows to the grid, and you receive a credit on your utility bill at a 1:1 rate.
+This means you get the full retail value for every kilowatt-hour (kWh) you export, which then offsets the cost of electricity you draw from the grid when your panels aren’t producing enough (like at night or on cloudy days).

 Ready to start saving with solar?